 Girls are so gross.

-The whole topless thing was a lot more stressful this time, partly due to having people with me and partly due to the blast of wind that forced me to chase my towel down the beach, man-tits a-bouncing.
+The whole topless thing was a lot more stressful today, in part because of the blast of wind that forced me to chase my towel down the beach, man-tits a-bouncing.
 Proper cringe.
-It’s made me determined to do anything I can to tone up and lose weight whilst I’m here.
-Well, anything apart from eating healthy and working out, of course.
-That’s WAY too much effort.
-The unfortunate moob-jiggling put me in a bit of a grump, so when Bev asked me why all the photos on her camera were looking “well dark” I didn’t give her my usual tactful response and instead opted for, “because you’re looking at them through your fucking sunglasses, you moron!”
+It’s made me determined to do anything I can to tone up and lose a bit of weight whilst I’m over here.
+Well, I say anything.
+If I can do it without eating healthy and working out, that would be handy, because that sounds exausting.
+The unfortunate jiggling put me in a bit of a grump, so when Bev asked me why all the photos on her phone were looking “well dark” I didn’t give her my usual tactful response and instead opted for, “because you’re looking at them through your fucking sunglasses, you moron!”

 Bev sometimes requires a little patience and sometimes I don’t have any.

-Now I’m in bed, I am both wide-awake and stone-cold sober.
-Sod’s Law I guess.
-It’s left me proper gagging for a decent cuppa and a choccie hobnob, but neither appear to exist over here.
-Some air-con wouldn’t go amiss either cos I’ve an awful case of Clammybuttitis, but the room only stretches to a small barred window near the ceiling.
-Despite the chill of this morning, tonight was far too hot for the sweater I’d worn to the pub, sweat-er being an appropriate word.
-No one likes a soggy pit-stain, especially me when it’s mine, and it can be mortifying if a burly Aussie catches you in the toilets squatting under a hand-dryer with your top off.
-I’d imagine.
+I’m now in my bed, which means of course I’m both wide-awake and stone-cold sober.
+I’m proper gagging for a decent cuppa and a choccie hobnob, but neither appear to exist over here.
+Air-con wouldn’t go amiss either and I’ve an awful case of Clammybuttitis.
+Despite the chill of the beach this morning, tonight was far too hot for the sweater I’d worn to the pub, sweat-er being an appropriate word.
+No one likes a soggy pit-stain, especially me when it’s mine, and it’s mortifying if a burly Aussie catches you squatting under the hand-dryer in the loo with your top pulled over your head trying to dry them off.